Who Censored Roger Rabbit?: Comparison to the film adaptation

 The book and film feature many of the same core characters; however, the plot and many other elements of the film depart significantly from Wolf's novel.

 The novel is set in the 1980s of the book's publication, albeit in a strange universe in which real humans and cartoon characters co-exist.
 The cartoons of the novel are primarily comic strip characters, as opposed to animated cartoon stars.
-Many famous strip characters are mentioned or make cameo appearances, such as Dick Tracy, Snoopy, Dagwood and Blondie Bumstead, Beetle Bailey, and Hägar the Horrible.
+Many famous strip characters are mentioned or make cameo appearances, such as Blondie and Dagwood Bumstead, Dick Tracy, Snoopy, Beetle Bailey, Hägar the Horrible, and Garfield.
 Strips are produced by photographing cartoon characters.
 In this version, "toon" characters speak in word balloons which appear above their heads as they talk.
 Although some characters have learned to suppress their word balloons and speak vocally, the use of word balloons forms several important plot points.

 In the book, toons have the power to create duplicates of themselves as stunt doubles for risky shots.
 Generally, they disintegrate after a few minutes or hours at the most.
 Roger creates one that lasts two days, although this is an exception, intending it to be as close a match to him as possible in order to be an alibi.
 When Roger is shot and killed by an unknown assailant, his doppelgänger works with the detective to solve his murder before he disintegrates.
-In the film, toons are more or less unkillable — except by noxious chemical "dip" — and, with a few exceptions, shrug off even the worst injuries.
+In the film, toons are more or less unkillable—except by noxious chemical "dip"—and, with a few exceptions, shrug off even the worst injuries, while their slapstick can realistically kill humans, such as Judge Doom killing Teddy Valiant (Eddie's younger brother in the film) with a piano.

-The only lines of dialogue from the book that were closely re-used in the film were spoken by Baby Herman ("I've got a 50-year-old lust and a 3-year-old dinky," though in the book, Baby Herman's actual age is given as 36) and Jessica Rabbit (“I’m not bad, Mr. Valiant.
-I’m just drawn that way”).
+The only lines of dialogue from the book that were closely re-used in the film were spoken by Baby Herman ("I've got a 50-year-old lust and a 3-year-old dinky;" however, in the book, Baby Herman's actual age is given as 36) and Jessica Rabbit ("I'm not bad, Mr. Valiant.
+I'm just drawn that way").

 Comparison to the spin-off

-In 1991, Wolf wrote another Roger Rabbit book, Who P-P-P-Plugged Roger Rabbit?, but (in the form of a memo from Valiant) the book says that Roger Rabbit "and his screwball buddies play fast and loose with historical accuracy", which means that the stories do not have much continuity between each other.
-There is no connection between this novel and the first one, with the exception of Jessica mentioning having a dream containing the events of the first novel, retconning such as just a dream.
+In 1991, Wolf wrote another Roger Rabbit book, Who P-P-P-Plugged Roger Rabbit?.
+However, in the form of a memo from Valiant, the book says that Roger Rabbit "and his screwball buddies play fast and loose with historical accuracy;" this means that the stories do not have much continuity between each other.
+There is no connection between this novel and the first one, with the exception of Jessica mentioning having a dream containing the events of the first novel; this retcons the previous book as being just a dream.